Dawud210/mammogram-masses/README.md

 ## Predicting whether a mammogram mass is benign or malignant

-Mammography is an effective method for breast cancer screening and the mass that has been screened is called a mammogram mass thus
+Mammography is an effective method for breast cancer screening and to predict wheather the mass screened ("mammogram mass") is benign or malignant I
-We'll be using the "mammographic masses" public dataset from the UCI repository (source: https://archive.ics.uci.edu/ml/datasets/Mammographic+Mass) that
+Will be using the "mammographic masses" public dataset from the UCI repository (source: https://archive.ics.uci.edu/ml/datasets/Mammographic+Mass) that

 contains 961 instances of masses detected in mammograms, and contains the following attributes: